uwmadisoncals/cals-main-plugins/connections/README.txt

 * BUG: Correct `Illegal string offset` and `Cannot create references to/from string offsets` PHP errors when saving user meta.
 * DEV: Include the Rinvex\Country library.

-= 8.6.12 11/01/2017 =
-* NEW: Introduce support for custom taxonomies.
-* NEW: Introduce the `cn_image_editors` filter.
-* NEW: Introduce the `cn_entry_directory_homepage` filter.
-* NEW: Introduce the `cn_image_link` and `cn_image_link-{type}` filters.
-* NEW: Introduce the `cn_entry_output_category_items` filter.
-* TWEAK: Some code cleanup of the output for social media networks icons.
-* TWEAK: Add some RTL CSS in its own CSS file to be conditionally loaded.
-* BUG: When exporting all, make sure to attempt to JSON decode the option column before access its value.
-* BUG: Drop the `slug` index on the connections_terms table.
-* BUG: Remove debug code from the CSV export all output.
-* BUG: Correct bug which could prevent the logo/photo URL from being exported.
-* OTHER: Add reference to the Local Time extension in the readme.txt file.
-* OTHER: Replace `http` with `https` for wordpress.org and connections-pro.com domain links.
-* DEV: phpDoc corrections.
-* DEV: Add curly brackets to a variable variable for better code clarity.

-= 8.6.11 09/01/2017 =
-* BUG: Fix to allow `0` minutes and seconds by improving check for existing key and ensure it is not false after parsing a datetime format before merging value.
-* BUG: If the parsed datetime is in 12 hour format, properly convert the time to 24 hour format.

-= 8.6.10 08/25/2017 =
-* TWEAK: Rename the getGMTOffset method in cnEntry_vCard to better describe its function.
-* TWEAK: Add Angola and its provinces.
-* TWEAK: Tweak to logic to determine if a canonical redirect should be processed or not.
-* TWEAK: Cache requests to the Google Maps Time Zone API for 24 hours.
-* TWEAK: Add `get_utc_offset()` and `utc_offset()` methods to cnTimezone.
-* TWEAK: Add `getTimezone()` to cnAddress which utilizes cnGoogleMapsTimezone().
-* TWEAK: Update `cnRetrieve::setQueryVisibility()` to return a query selector of none if the current user does not have the required capabilities to view the object.
-* TWEAK: Update `cnRetrieve::upcoming()` to respect the visibility status of the date based on the current user's capabilities.
-* TWEAK: Update the `[upcoming_list]` shortcode to utilize `cnRetrieve::upcoming()` instead of custom query in the shortcode callback to standardize results globally across the core plugin.
-* BUG: Correct the return value of cnTimezone::get_raw_offset().
-* BUG: Ensure property exists before using it in cnGoogleMapsTimeZone::queryTimeZone().
-* BUG: Function should be static.
-* DEV: Add a few missing phpDoc blocks.

-= 8.6.9 08/11/2017 =
-* NEW: Introduce `cnGoogleMapsTimeZone` wrapper for the Google Timezone API and `cnTimezone` classes.
-* NEW: Add Pear File_IMC as a vendor library.
-* TWEAK: Tweak the require_once logic in the Card and Profile template to allow them to be pulled out and activated as plugins without causing PHP errors when trying to run the Template Customizer.
-* TWEAK: Rename `cnvCard` to `cnEntry_vCard`.
-* TWEAK: Refactor cnEntry_vCard to utilize the File_IMC_Build_Vcard class.
-* TWEAK: Correct the value for the label to properly associate it to the search input.
-* TWEAK: Add a value for the search submit button then use CSS to hide it for a11y.
-* BUG: Ensure the parsed shortcode atts is an array before attempting to add values to the atts array.
-* BUG: Deal with custom field names which contain punctuation and other extended characters.
-* OTHER: Indent with tabs, not spaces.
-* OTHER: Add missing space.
-* OTHER: Update the Chosen library from 1.6.1 to 1.7.

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

 == Upgrade Notice ==

-= 8.6.9 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.4.

-= 8.6.10 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.4.

-= 8.6.11 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.4.

-= 8.6.12 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.4.

 = 8.7 =
 It is recommended to backup before updating.
 Requires WordPress >= 4.4.